Promises of Continuity: G2-Dyads

 Inner Requirement: Penetrating perception that is unsatisfied with first impressions or superficial data but gets to the heart of the matter.

-What is at Stake: Conforming to what everyone knows and seeing what everyone sees is offers safety, so being aware outside this boundary is dangerous and risks credibility.
+What is at Stake: Conforming to what everyone knows and seeing what everyone sees offers safety.
+Being aware outside this boundary is dangerous and risks credibility.
 The more difficult it is to penetrate to the underlying reality, the greater the risk to personal credibility.
 Getting it wrong can be even more damaging to credibility.

 Dysfunction: A preference for comforting illusions will prevent or weaken penetration to a disturbing reality.
 Biases may intrude and lead to distorted views.

 Consequence of Absence: A person becomes blind or complacently develops or accepts delusional views.
 Conventional wisdom may be expediently adopted rather than allowing awareness to develop.
-Attempting the impossible will have no chance of success.
+Attempting the impossible will have no chance of success if the evolving realities are not grasped.

 Engage-G23